 The longer explanation...

-You may have noticed that we don't ask you to choose a login password when registering, creating your first booking, or if you're an Admin, adding other users to Skedda.
+You may have noticed that we don't ask you to choose a login password when registering, creating your first booking, or if you're a System user, adding other users to Skedda.

 Instead, we send out an initial welcome message to the specified email address.
 This allows us to verify the email address, and the user can securely create their login by clicking on the button 'Confirm account and setup login.'